WillHarrigan/viral_carbon_cycling_proteins/README.md

 > Navigate to **File → Save Loaded Tree → Newick format**

 The resulting `.nwk` file can be used for further visualization or integration with phylogenetic tools (e.g., Iroki, ITOL).
+Tree should be in circular format.
 ![TreeViewer Example](./screenshots/final_tree.png)

 ---